History of Detroit: Role of the automobile industry

 Before the advent of the automobile, Detroit was a small, compact regional manufacturing center.
 In 1900, Detroit had a population of 285,000 people, making it the thirteenth-largest city in the U.S. Over the following decades, the growth of the automobile industry, including affiliated activities such as parts and tooling manufacturing, came to dwarf all other manufacturing in the city.
 The industry drew a million new residents to the city.
 At Ford Motor's iconic and enormous River Rouge plant alone, opened in 1927 in Detroit's neighbor Dearborn, there were over 90,000 workers.
 The shifting nature of the workforce stimulated by the rapid growth of the auto industry had an important impact on the city's future development.
 The new workers came from diverse and soon far-flung places.
 Nearby Canada was important early on and many other workers came from eastern and southern Europe, a large portion of them being ethnic Italians, Hungarians, and Poles.
 An important attraction for these workers was that the new assembly line techniques required little prior training or education to get a job in the industry.

 The breadth of sources for the growing demand for auto assembly workers, however, was sharply limited by the turmoil of World War I, and shortly thereafter by the restrictive U.S. Immigration Act of 1924, with its limited annual quotas for new immigrants.
-In response, the industry—with Ford in the forefront—turned in a significant way to hiring African-Americans, who were leaving the South in huge numbers in response to the combination of a post-war agricultural slump and continuing Jim Crow practices.
+In response, the industry—with Ford in the forefront—turned in a significant way to hiring African-Americans, who were leaving the South in huge numbers in response to the combination of the interwar farm crisis and continuing Jim Crow practices.
 By 1930 Detroit's population had grown to nearly 1.6 million, and then to nearly 2 million by its peak shortly before 1950.
 A World War II boom in the manufacture of war materiel contributed to this growth surge.
 This population was, however, very spread out in comparison with other U.S. industrial cities.
 A variety of factors associated with the auto industry fed this trend.
 There was the large influx of workers.
 They earned comparatively high wages in the auto industry.
 The plants they worked at, belonging to various major and minor manufacturers, were spread around the city.
 The workers tended to live along extended bus and streetcar lines leading to their workplaces.
 The result of these influences, beginning already by the 1920s, was that many workers bought or built their own single-family or duplex homes.
 They did not tend to live in large apartment houses, as in New York, or in closely spaced row houses as in Philadelphia.
 After New Deal labor legislation, high auto-union secured wages and benefits facilitated this willingness to take on the cost and risk of home ownership.